rpdelaney-archive/iris-setup/MVP-OS.md

 1. [ ] Generate the fstab: `genfstab -U /mnt >> /mnt/etc/fstab`.

-Note that it will create entries for all the subvolumes.
-Since btrfs subvolumes are recursively mounted automatically, we only need fstab entries for `/` and swap.
-Delete the others.

 Change root into the new system: `arch-chroot /mnt`

 1. [ ] Set the timezone: `ln -sf /usr/share/zoneinfo/America/Los_Angeles /etc/localtime`